QiuYukang/5G-LENA/doc/source/nr-module.rst

 It involves two devices, a transmitter and a receiver, placed at a certain distance from each other and communicating over a wireless channel at 28 GHz carrier frequency.
-The test compares the performance of two different BF methods: 1) the proposed realistic BF algorithm, which uses SRS reception to estimate the channel and computes BF weights based on such channel estimate, and 2) an ideal BF algorithm, which selects the BF weights assuming perfect knowledge of the channel matrix coefficients.
+The test compares the performance of two different BF methods: 1) the proposed realistic BF algorithm, which uses Sounding Reference Signal (SRS) reception to estimate the channel and computes BF weights based on such channel estimate, and 2) an ideal BF algorithm, which selects the BF weights assuming perfect knowledge of the channel matrix coefficients.
 The test checks that with low SINR from SRS, realistic BF algorithm makes more mistakes in